aeesley/veggie-vision/README.md

 * Additional Questions

 ## Description
-Here at veguru, we understand it can be difficult to know what to do with all those wild vegetables out there.
+Here at Veggie Vision, we understand it can be difficult to know what to do with all those wild vegetables out there.
 I mean what is a beet, right?
 THat’s why we have created an application to help you find the perfect veggies for you.
-Whether you are working on a an iron deficiency   or just trying to get your kids to eat more greens, veguru has your back!
+Whether you are working on a an iron deficiency   or just trying to get your kids to eat more greens, VV has your back!

 ## Production Team